QubesOS/qubes-doc/customization/windows-template-customization.md

 System properties
 ---------------------------

-Right click on computer and go to Properties > Advanced > Performances:
+Right click on computer and go to Properties > Advanced > Performance:

  * If you don't care about visual effect, in Visual Effect select "Adjust for best performance"
- * I personally tweak the page file size to win some space on my root.
+ * I personally tweak the page file size to gain some space on my root.

     In Advanced>Performances>Advanced tab, change Virtual memory: